ayshadee-zip/ayshadee-zip/README.md

 ---

+> *"You are the one I go to when I need to get a burning ship into the harbor safely.
+Your colleague is the one I go to when I need the ship to go on a long and arduous journey.
+You both have different strengths, but you are both excellent captains."*
+>
+> — A former boss

+---

+When a system is on fire, I'm the one who gets it to shore.
+When it needs a framework built to last — I build that too.
+I'm a systems thinker, an analyst, an advisor.
+I've been trusted to stand up PMOs, train teams from the ground up, and step into high-stakes projects — including work with Arizona Homeland Security — because people know I'll get it done.

 Cybersecurity professional specializing in GRC, AI security governance, and compliance program management.
-I build frameworks that bridge policy and practice — currently leading AI security initiatives at the government level and growing a boutique GRC consulting firm on the side.
+I bridge policy and practice, currently leading AI security initiatives at the government level and growing a boutique GRC consulting firm on the side.

 ---